sensorario/go-design-patterns/behavioral/mediator/README.md

 ## Elements

- - Mediator
+ - Mediator - interface to mediate between colleagues
- - Concrete Mediator
+ - Concrete Mediator - transfer messages between colleague
- - Colleague Class
+ - Colleague Class - communicate to the mediator to communicate with other object

 ## Description